Explainer: What’s Behind the Grand Ethiopian Renaissance Dam? A Complex Challenge of Energy and Water Security

 The Grand Ethiopian Renaissance Dam (GERD), located in the Blue Nile tributary in Ethiopia, is going to be the largest hydroelectric power plant in Africa once it is fully completed.
 In March, 2024, the Grand Ethiopian Renaissance Dam (GERD) was 95% complete, along with its reservoir formed to accumulate water.
 GERD is 1600 m wide and 145 m high, making it about the same size as the Golden Gate Bridge.

 Construction on the $4.2 billion dam started in April 2011.
-Currently, four of thirteen hydroelectric generators are already in operation.
+Currently, four of the thirteen hydroelectric generators are already in operation.
 As of now, Ethiopia has commenced the filling of the reservoir, raising hopes for energy production.
 The problem is that this has sparked concerns among downstream nations, particularly Sudan and Egypt.

 The Grand Ethiopian Renaissance Dam